-- 1. To understand the services provided by and the design of an operating system. - 2.
-To understand the structure and organization of the file system. - 3.
-To understand what a process is and how processes are synchronized and scheduled. - 4.
-To understand different approaches to memory management. - 5.
-Students should be able to use system calls for managing processes, memory and the file system.
+CO 1: Understand the services provided by and the design of an operating system.

+CO 2: Discuss the structure and organization of the file system.

+CO 3: Demonstrate what a process is and how processes are synchronized and scheduled.

+- CO 4: Distinguish different approaches to memory management. - CO 5: Identify the system calls for managing processes, memory and the file system.